RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 Pete Dye intentionally made three of the greenside bunkers guarding Harbour Town's third green very visible in order to ambush the golfer with the presence of the fourth, which is the most penal of all of them (grass face/depression visible beyond the small pine tree on the right).

-The interplay between what a golfer can see and what is hidden is key to the genius of Harbour Town.
+The interplay between what a golfer can see and what is hidden is part of the genius of Harbour Town.
 The approach to this longish par 4 is a masterclass in it.
-At first look, a fronting bunker nearly the same size as the green commands most of the attention, with some reserved for two rear bunkers.
+At first look, a fronting bunker nearly the same size as the green commands most of the attention.
 But what is less apparent is the real hazard: a much deeper bunker astride the right-center of the green with a grass face that conceals the sand from view.
-The discomfort of knowing it's there but not seeing it adds the sort of seed of doubt into a golfer's mind that Pete Dye could plant at will.
+The discomfort of knowing it's there but not seeing it adds the sort of seed of doubt into a golfer's mind that Pete Dye planted throughout his courses.

 Hole No. 4 - Par 3, 200 yards